arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 ```

 Dracula has created two tracking files, `planets/.git` which he should keep, and `planets/moons/.git` which should be removed.
-Dracula can do this by running `pwd` and getting the output:
+Dracula can do this by running `pwd` which will show the **present working directory** and getting the output:

 ```console
 /Users/vlad/Desktop/planets